Phaiax/mostinefficientsha/README.md

 Processor: Intel(R) Core(TM)2 Duo CPU     P8400  @ 2.26GHz, 3072KB Cache

-Calculating SHA256 with one byte of input data takes 10 ms.
+* Calculating SHA256 with one byte of input data takes 10 ms.
-Calculating SHA256 with one hundred bytes of input data takes 78 ms.
+* Calculating SHA256 with one hundred bytes of input data takes 78 ms.

+## Why

+For fun.
+It seemed unlikely to work out but I wanted to do some rust.